open5gs/open5gs/docs/_docs/tutorial/01-your-first-lte.md

   ATR: 3B 9F 96 80 1F C7 80 31 A0 73 BE 21 13 67 43 20 07 18 00 00 01 A5
 ...
 ```
- - If SIM card reader is recognised then we can expect to print "Card inserted".
+ - If SIM card reader is recognized then we can expect to print "Card inserted".

 ###### Get the code of PySIM with installing dependency: